In February 1915, the Cornish miners in the 25th Field Ambulance were involved in a tragedy that touched the very top of military command.

 He was buried in Estaires cemetery and the Field Ambulance lined the route.

 We found his gravestone in Estaires cemetery on our recent visit.
-Above: Gough, second from right, talking to Brigadier-General E M Percival.
-Also in picture are Lieutenant-General Douglas Haig and Major-General Charles Monro.
-France 1914
+Pictured above: Brigadier General Sir John Gough (second-from-right) talking to Brigadier General E. M. Percival.
+Also in photo are Lieutenant General Douglas Hais and Major General Charles Monro.
+France 1914.